LLM Blueprint: Enabling Text-to-Image Generation with Complex and Detailed Prompts: Appendix

 \subsection{Noise and artifact correction}

 As discussed in Sec. \ref{subsec:First Phase Generation}, the generated image after the first phase sometimes suffers from noise or artifacts.
 We do an optional noise correction step after Global scene generation, which essentially removes the unwanted noise and artifacts.
-We accomplish this by passing the image to a diffusion model which preserves the structure and semantics of the scene and produces a cleaner image (See Figure \ref{fig:noise-correction}).
+Specifically, we utilize the image-to-image translation method of stable diffusion \cite{rombach2022high} which instead of starting from random noise, starts from an input image, adds noise to it and then denoises it in the reverse process.
+The idea is to enhance the quality of the image while maintaining its semantics.
+We notice that this process removes the unwanted noise and artifacts present in the image (See Figure \ref{fig:noise-correction}).